M. Grazia Speranza: Committee appointments

 She is a former president of the Association of European Operational Research Societies (EURO) from 2011 to 2012, and president of the INFORMS Transportation Science and Logistics Society (TLS) from 2013.

 She was the president of the International Federation of Operational Research Societies (IFORS) for 2019–2021.

 University appointments

-Maria has served as the President of the Research Council at the University of Brescia (1998-2000) and later appointed as the Dean of the Faculty of Economics and business at the same university (2002-2008).
+Grazia has served as the President of the Research Council at the University of Brescia (1998–2000) and later appointed as the Dean of the Faculty of Economics and business at the same university (2002–2008).
 She was appointed as the Deputy Rector of the university twice from 2000 to 2002 and again from 2017 to 2020.
-She has been serving as the president of the Research center on ‘Models for the economy and management of transport and logistics’ since 2006.
+She has been serving as the president of the Research center on 'Models for the economy and management of transport and logistics' since 2006.

 Positions in boards of directors

 She is the member of the Board of Directors of a2a, a multi-utility company and the 15th largest Italian company.
-She is also one of the Board of Directors of Fondazione Comunita’ Bresciana and Fondazione Nocivelli.
+She is also one of the Board of Directors of Fondazione Comunita' Bresciana and Fondazione Nocivelli.